The Perfect Getaway: Get your group together for an amazing week in Key West

 Morning

 Welcome to Florida!
 If you’ve flown into Miami for your Key West vacation, grab your rental car and hit the road heading south.
 When passing through Homestead, take a worthwhile five-minute detour to visit the Robert Is Here Fruit Stand.
-It’s a quintessential stop on the way to Key West, and the perfect chance to refuel with fresh smoothies — including some made with tropical fruits for an authentic Floridian vibe to hit the ground running.
+It’s a quintessential stop on the way to Key West and the perfect chance to refuel with fresh smoothies — including some made with tropical fruits for an authentic Floridian vibe to hit the ground running.

 Afternoon